library(varunayan)

 UTCI (Universal Thermal Climate Index)

-UTCI is the most comprehensive thermal comfort index, based on a multi-node model of human thermoregulation (Bröde et al., 2012).
+UTCI is based on a multi-node model of human thermoregulation (Bröde et al., 2012).
 We use the sparse regression approximation from Roman et al. (2025):

 The UTCI considers: - Air temperature - Mean radiant temperature - Wind speed at 10m - Relative humidity